Jason Zucker

 Talent Analysis

-Zucker is very versatile, can play on a scoring or a checking line.
-Much better shooter than puckhandler.
-His speed lets him get to a lot of pucks.
+Zucker is very versatile; capable of playing on a scoring or a checking line.
+He is a much better shooter than puckhandler.
+Zucker uses his speed to get to a lot of pucks.

 Future